 PIR participants identified their unmet needs at intake of the program.
-Psychological distress (75 per cent) was the most common unmet need at intake closely followed by daytime activities (74 per cent) (Figure 3).
+Psychological distress (75%) was the most common unmet need, closely followed by daytime activities (74%) (Figure 3).

-Among PIR participants exiting the program, 33 per cent stated their unmet need was employment/volunteering followed by company (26 per cent) Figure 4.
+Among PIR participants exiting the program, 33% stated their unmet need was employment/ volunteering followed by company (26%).
 This change in unmet needs from intake and exit identifies that participants in the PIR program received the care they required which changed their unmet needs from intake to exit.

 Figure 3.
-Most identified unmet needs at intake, November 2013 to June 2019
+Most identified unmet needs at intake, Partners in Recovery participants, November 2013-June 2019

 Figure 4.
-Most identified unmet needs at exit, November 2013 to June 2019
+Most identified unmet needs at exit, Partners in Recovery participants, November 2013-June 2019

 The Partners in Recovery program was decommissioned in June 2019.
-As that point in time, there was a total of 197 participants in the PIR service.
+At that point, there was a total of 197 participants in the PIR service.
 These 197 participants transitioned into:

-- 29 (14.7 per cent) Continuity of Support Program (found not eligible for NDIS) - 65 (33 per cent) National Psychosocial Support Program (Yet to test eligibility for NDIS) - 103 (52.3 per cent) NDIS (found eligible for NDIS)
+- 103 participants (52.3%) NDIS (eligible for NDIS) - 65 participants (33.0%) National Psychosocial Support Program (yet to test eligibility for NDIS) - 29 participants (14.7%) Continuity of Support Program (not eligible for NDIS)